 A provisional revocation is the withdrawal of a decision to parole an inmate on a provisional or temporary basis.
 Only Parole Board members have the authority to provisionally revoke parole.

-Adult inmates sentenced in Massachusetts to second-degree life in prison are eligible for parole after serving 15 years of their sentence.
-The initial parole hearing (the inmate's first parole hearing) is conducted by the full Parole Board unless the inmate waives his or her right to appear before the entire Board.
+Adult inmates sentenced in Massachusetts to life in prison with the possibility of parole are eligible for parole after serving 15 years of their sentence, or a minimum term.
+The initial parole hearing (i.e., the inmate's first parole hearing) is conducted by the full Parole Board unless the inmate waives his or her right to appear before the entire Board.

 If the Board denies parole after the initial hearing, a review hearing will be scheduled in five years, or the hearing may be scheduled earlier at the discretion of the Parole Board.